-We consider a viscoelastic solid matrix s, a viscous fluid f, an interface, denoted by a superscript or subscript sf or fs, which has thermodynamic properties and a system which has mass exchange.
-The macroscopic balanced equations on which this study is based result from an averaging process of the mesoscale equations of mass, momentum, energy and entropy, on a representative elementary volume, for each phase and the interface.
+We consider a viscoelastic solid matrix s, a viscous fluid f, an interface sf which has thermodynamic properties and a system which has mass exchange.
+The macroscopic balanced equations on which this project is based result from an averaging process of the mesoscale equations of mass, momentum, energy and entropy, on a representative elementary volume, for each phase and the interface.
 Details of this averaging process are not included here, but can be obtained from several works of Gray and Hassanizadeh (1989), Hassanizadeh and Gray (1979) and other authors.
 From Gray and Hassanizadeh (1998), we recall the following macroscale balance equations for both the bulk phases and the interfaces.
+The bulk phase equations where ε{α} is the volume fraction of the α -phase, ρ^{α} is the intrinsic mass density, v^{α} is the velocity of the α -phase and \hat{e}{sf}^{α} is the exchange of mass from the only sf-interface to the α -phase.
+Furthermore, we observe that the two volume fractions satisfy the identity $\varepsilon_s + \varepsilon_f = 1$.